MTINMAN13/MTINMAN13/README.md

 ### Hi there 👋

+STATUS REPORT:
-Current Focus 🌱 - Learning C
+Current Focus 🌱 - Learning C, starting C++
 <!--
 **MTINMAN13/MTINMAN13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.